South Carolina Highway 18

 South Carolina Highway 18 (SC 18) is a 39.040 mi primary state highway in the U.S. state of South Carolina.
 It serves to connect the cities of Union, Gaffney and Shelby, North Carolina.

 Route description

 SC 18 is a 39.0 mi two-lane rural highway.
 In Gaffney, it goes through the downtown area along Fredrick Street and overlaps with the Overmountain Victory National Historic Trail.

+SC 18 follows the former alignment of US 176 between Jonesville and Union.
+US 176 bypasses Jonesville and Union along a four lane highway to the west.